bdsomer/freon/README.md

 - `send404()` - sends a 404 to the client using `app.notFoundPage`.
 - `setHeader(name, value)` - an overwritten version of the normal `setHeader` method that accepts `camelCase` names.
 - `writeHead(statusCode, statusMessage?, headers?)` - an overwritten version of the normal `writeHead` method that accepts `camelCase` keys for headers.
-- `endFile(filePath, callback?, statusCode?)` - reads the file at the specified path and serves it to the client with a `Content-Type` header and a `Last-Modified` header.
+- `endFile(filePath, callback?, statusCode?, options?)` - reads the file at the specified path and serves it to the client with a `Content-Type` header and a `Last-Modified` header.
 It will also compress the data using `gzip` if possible, then `deflate` as a fallback.
   - `filePath: String` - the path to read the data from.
   - `callback(err): Function?` - calls back when the request has been served.
     - `err: Error?` - the error that occured while reading or getting the last modified date of the file. `undefined` if no error occured.
   - `statusCode: Number?` - the status code to send with this request.
 Defaults to `200`.
+  - `options: Object` - options.
+    - `lastModified: Boolean` - when set to `true`, a `304` status code will be sent if the client claims to have the most recent version of the file and the `Last-Modified` header will be sent.
+When set to `false`, `304` status codes are never sent and the `Last-Modified` header will never be sent.
 - `attachContent(contentPath?)` - sets a `Content-Disposition` header and a `Content-Type` header, causing the client to open a 'Save File' dialog on the connection end.
   - `contentPath: String?` - if not present, sets the `Content-Disposition` header to `attachment`.
 If present, sets the `filename` property of the `Content-Disposition` header to the basename of the `contentPath`.
 - `uploadFile(filePath, callback?, statusCode?)` - sets a `Content-Disposition` header, `Content-Type` header, and `Last-Modified` header and then sends the file to the client, causing the client to open a 'Save File' dialog.